tinybull/myAngular/README.md

 # myAngular
-build your own angularJS from scratch
+build your own angularJS from scratch following @teropa's book